xwlinguistics/mywebsite/content/authors/admin/_index.md

 Before coming to KU Linguistics, I was trained in linguistic theory and communication sciences and disorders (CSD) at [Syracuse University](https://www.syracuse.edu).
 I received training in the Diversity in Language and Literacy Lab at the [CSD Department](https://thecollege.syr.edu/department-communication-sciences-disorders/), and am excited about working on typical and atypical language acquisition among bilingual children in the future.
 Besides, from the perspective of theoretical linguistics, I worked on a syntax project in the light verb structure in Teochew, as well as a phonological project on tone circle in Teochew, at the [Languages, Literature, & Linguistics Department](https://thecollege.syr.edu/languages-literatures-and-linguistics/).
 I would also be interested in future research on the syntax of Chinese languages.

-Currently, I am developing my research interests to computational linguistics and receiving training in computer science and data processing.
+Currently, I am developing my research interests to computational linguistics and receiving training in computer science and programming.
 I would love to employ computational modelling for my research on language processing.

 I also moonlight as an applied linguist.
 I conducted research in language learning and teaching in the past few years.